amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices/readmes/5APPLICATION_STRUCTURE.md

 }
 ```

-## Problem that we still face: when communicating btw two microservices (in CurrencyExchangeProxy) we're hardocindg URL of service we trying to communicate to
+## Problem that we still face: when communicating between two microservices (in CurrencyExchangeProxy) we're hardcoding URL of service we trying to communicate to

 So, if I would want to get the (Currency Conversion Service) to talk to a different instance of (Currency Exchange Service) I would have to manually change that URL from localhost:8000 to localhost:8001 or localhost:8002 and so on